HMS-IDAC/BINDER/README.md

 # BINDER

 ![train](figures/train.png)

-**On Identification and Retrieval of Near-Duplicate Biological Images: a New Dataset and Baseline**<br>
+**On Identification and Retrieval of Near-Duplicate Biological Images: a new Dataset and Protocol**<br>
 T.E.
 Koker, S.S.
 Chintapalli, S. Wang, B.A.
 Talbot, D. Wainstock, M. Cicconet, and M. Walsh

 Paper: To appear<br>